ESR And Chinachem Break Ground On Hong Kong's Largest And Most Advanced Cold Storage Facility

+Largest cold storage to be built in the last two decades in the city Pioneering the future of logistics in Hong Kong

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 27 September 2023 - ESR Group Limited ("ESR", SEHK Stock Code: 1821), APAC's largest real asset manager powered by the New Economy, in partnership with Chinachem Group ("Chinachem"), a leading property developer in Hong Kong, today broke ground to begin the development of a prime cold storage and logistics facility in Kwai Chung, the first-of-its-kind and the largest to be built in Hong Kong in the last 20 years.
+HONG KONG SAR - Media OutReach - 27 September 2023 - ESR Group Limited ('ESR', SEHK Stock Code: 1821), APAC's largest real asset manager powered by the New Economy, in partnership with Chinachem Group ('Chinachem'), a leading property developer in Hong Kong, today broke ground to begin the development of a prime cold storage and logistics facility in Kwai Chung, the first-of-its-kind and the largest to be built in Hong Kong in the last 20 years.

 ESR Group Limited, in partnership with Chinachem Group, held a groundbreaking ceremony today to initiate the development of a cutting-edge prime cold storage and logistics facility in Kwai Chung.
 Distinguished guests of honour at the groundbreaking ceremony include Lam Sai Hung (centre), Secretary for Transport and Logistics; Jeffrey Shen (third from the right), ESR Group Co-founder and Co-CEO; and Donald Choi (third from the left), Executive Director and CEO of Chinachem Group.
 This marks the commencement of Hong Kong's largest cold storage project in the past 20 years.
 The second and first from the left are Chinachem Group's Executive Director and CFO Ricky Tsang and Managing Director, Corporate Development Damien Wu, while the second and first from the right are Chang Rui Hua, Managing Director, Business Management and Investment, ESR Hong Kong; and Allan Wang, Group Treasury Senior Director, ESR Group.